flo-at/minmon/doc/existing-alternatives.md

 - [Actions are not triggered in server mode](https://github.com/nicolargo/glances/issues/1879).
 That's the deal-breaker for my use-case.

 ## [Netdata](https://www.netdata.cloud/)
 Also pretty close to what I wanted.
 It's "all in one" and easy enough to get it started.
 Still quite a big tool for such a small task.
+You explicitly need to disable everything you don't want it to monitor, otherwise it will collect lots of data.
+They also seem to focus on their cloud service but most things seem to work without it.

 ## [Monit](https://mmonit.com/monit/)
 - Only e-mail alarms.